 The garden is located within our Forest School environment and our children helped with deciding what kind of things they would like in it.
 There are lots of different things to look for which represents God’s wonderful world.
 The children are allowed to use the garden at lunch times as a choice when they would like some quiet time.

 In July 2017, we officially named the space our ‘Fr Kelly Prayer Garden’ in honour of our lovely Parish Priest who retired after a number of years.
 Fr Kelly was a huge asset to our school and parish community in so many ways.
 We won’t forget his generosity and caring nature towards our parents, staff and children.
 The children sang songs, presented cards and finally unveiled our leaving gift to Fr Kelly.
 The Prayer Garden cross will stand a testament to all he has achieved in our parish and Fr Kelly blessed the cross before he left.
-I would like to thank personally all the parishioners that joined us today for the luncheon and activities.

 To see what has been going on recently in our Prayer Garden take a look at our Catholic Life blog!